suurjaak/SQLitely/README.md

 SQLitely is an SQLite database tool, written in Python.

-You can open SQLite databases and work with their contents:
+It can:

+- detect and manage SQLite databases in bulk
+- create new databases
+- create and modify tables, indexes, triggers and views
-- search the database, either from table data or database metadata
+- free-form search over all database tables
-- view and export data in various formats
+- view and export tables and metadata in various formats
+- view table and index size statistics
+- copy tables from one database to another
-- change, add or delete table data
+- modify table data
-- edit database schema
 - execute direct SQL queries
-- see and edit PRAGMA directives
+- manage database PRAGMA directives
-- vacuum database, fix database corruption
+- fix database corruption

 Downloads, help texts, and more screenshots at http://suurjaak.github.io/SQLitely.